Graham's number stable digits: An exact solution: Appendix

 \section{Appendix}

-The asymptotic phase shift is well defined only for the tetration bases that are not a multiple of $10$ (Definition~\ref{def4}) since, for every $a$ ending with $0$, there is not any hyperexponent $\bar{b} \in \mathbb{Z}^+$ such that the congruence speed of $a$ is constant, and Equation~(2) of \cite{90} describes the very fast growth of the congruence speed of the (nonzero) tetration bases ending with $0$.
+The asymptotic phase shift is well defined only for tetration bases that are not a multiple of $10$ (Definition~\ref{def4}) since, for every $a$ ending with $0$, there is no hyperexponent $\bar{b} \in \mathbb{N}$ such that the congruence speed of $a$ is constant, and Equation~(2) of \cite{90} describes the very fast growth of the congruence speed of the (nonzero) tetration bases ending with $0$.